 They are the people your child will come home talking about - perhaps with the English or Australian accents your child will come home impersonating.
 They are your child’s new role models, heroes, confidants and friends.

 I’ve attended Amplify a couple times already.
-Can I sign up to be an intern?
+Can I sign up for the Leader in Training Program?

-If you will be age 16-18 by July 1, and have at least two weeks of experience as an Amplify camper, you can apply for an unpaid internship.
-Interns work 20 hours a week and also participate in camp the additional hours as senior campers in leadership roles.
-The discounted rate for teen interns is $600.
+If you will be age 16-18 by June 1st and have at least one week of experience as an Amplify camper or have participated in a Girls Rock program anywhere in the world, you can apply to be an LIT.
+LIT’s volunteer 20 hours a week, earning community service hours and also participate in camp the additional hours as senior campers in leadership roles.
+The discounted rate for LIT’s is $799.